SyedTalhaShahab/IB-Comp-Sci-Internal-Assessment/README.md

-Your vs code EXPLORER needs to show this exact directory layout for it to work
+Your vs code EXPLORER tab needs to show this exact directory layout for this program to work

 # ADMIN LOGIN:
 # USERNAME MuneebShuaib